brookslyrette/react-sudoku-solver/README.md

 ### Setting values
 The left side sudoku board is editable.
 Click on any row to edit it's value.
 After clicking on a row all its peers will be highlighted.

-*Note: Cells will only select valid inputs.
+*Note: Cells will only allow valid inputs.
 You will not be able to set a cell to a value that is used in its peer cells.*

 ### Solving
 This app takes a two part approach to solving a sudoku.
 Hit 'solve' to have the application solve the inputted puzzle.